 Cholesterol stones are the most common type, making up at least three-quarters of all gallstones.
-They can occur if your liver produces too much cholesterol,ie, there is too much cholesterol in your bile.
+They can occur if your liver produces too much cholesterol which causes too much cholesterol in your bile.

 Pigment stones are less common.
-They are small and dark brown or black in colour and tend to occur in people with other types of gastrointestinal or blood disorders.
+They are small and dark brown or black in colour and tend to occur in people with other types of stomach or blood disorders.

 Who is at risk of gallstones?

 A gallstone attack can happen at any time but it is more likely to occur after eating a fatty meal.
-Gallstone attacks can range from occasional, unpredictable ‘grumbling’ to excruciatingly painful attacks that can last for hours.
-The most common symptom is an attack of pain in the upper right part of your belly, or the back, known as biliary colic.
+Gallstone attacks can range from pain that happens now-and-again, causing a ‘grumbling’ discomfort to unbearably painful attacks that can last for hours.
+The most common symptom is an attack of pain in the upper right part of your belly, or your back, known as biliary colic.

-- Constant, severe pain in the upper right section of the stomach that may be felt through to the back between the shoulder blades.
-It can also occur centrally in the upper abdomen or behind the breast bone, mimicking a heart attack.
+- Pain: constant, severe pain in the upper right section of your stomach that may be felt through to your back between the shoulder blades.
+It can also occur centrally in your upper abdomen or behind your breastbone, copying a heart attack.
 The pain increases quickly and may last from 15 minutes to several hours before easing.

-- Indigestion, flatulence (wind) or general discomfort in the abdomen.
+- Indigestion, flatulence (wind) or general discomfort in the tummy.